Need workout ideas? Use these common household items or find workout routines on Instagram from many Seattle-area gyms

 Urban Yoga Spa, Downtown

 @urbanyogaspa (Instagram) and Urban Yoga Spa (YouTube).
-Check on Instagram for Instagram Live classes; See also live streaming, donation-based schedule.
+Check on Instagram for Instagram Live classes; see also livestreaming, donation-based schedule.

 Industrious, Lynnwood, South Lake Union